-Where does one draw the line between being responsible to yourself on the one hand, to confront your own true character and your own fears and to recognize them regardless of how embarrassing it is, and on the other hand to do things on occasion in the belief that they will work out well?
+Where does one draw the line between being responsible to yourself on the one hand, to confront your own true character and your own fears and to recognise them regardless of how embarrassing it is, and on the other hand to do things on occasion in the belief that they will work out well?

 I don’t require guarantees that everything will work out exactly as I expect.
 I am not afraid to suffer a little.
 And I am really not bothered with middle class comfort or esteem.
 But I sometimes lose my biggest partner in life, namely the ability to motivate myself, when I overplay my hand.
 Once the desire to disappear has taken root inside my mind, the desire to creep into the darkest of corners where no one can bear witness to my embarrassment, I find it difficult to think of anything else.

-If I end up in a situation in South Africa where I have to explain myself (“The plan sounded so great in my living room in Taiwan”), if I have to defend my decisions, and my beliefs and my actions all the time, there won’t be much time for social criticism, and not a whole lot of energy or motivation to criticize what I am so eager to criticize right here and now, sitting in my “headquarters” in a much safer environment.
+If I end up in a situation in South Africa where I have to explain myself (“The plan sounded so great in my living room in Taiwan”), if I have to defend my decisions, and my beliefs and my actions all the time, there won’t be much time for social criticism, and not a whole lot of energy or motivation to criticise what I am so eager to criticise right here and now, sitting in my “headquarters” in a much safer environment.

 I therefore ask again, what is the difference between, a) to leave all my stuff where it is, go to South Africa for two months, check things out without ignoring long-standing insecurities, and then to come back to Taiwan for a few months; and b) to pack all my stuff and without first sorting out the proverbial name or place to start a life in my own country that I will be able to maintain and hold till death do us part?